-Individual and group therapy sessions at Muir Wood are designed to help teen boys at their specific developmental stage.
+Individual and group therapy sessions at Muir Wood are designed to help teen teens at their specific developmental stage.
 We normalize the intensity and turmoil typical for this life transition while reviewing the impact of the choices they have made.

-Muir Wood boys are helped to navigate questions of identity, role, and emerging masculinity in individual psychotherapy sessions conducted by our trained staff of licensed primary therapists.
+Muir Wood teens are helped to navigate questions of identity, role, and emerging masculinity in individual psychotherapy sessions conducted by our trained staff of licensed primary therapists.
 We combine techniques from motivational interviewing, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), mindfulness-based practices, and other evidence-based techniques.

 Muir Wood clients will:

 - Build a toolkit of adaptive and healthy responses to emotional stress and uncertainty

 - Manage emotional states using proven ways of reshaping thinking

 - Develop trust and intimacy in a one-on-one relationship

 - Experience being heard in the service of developing a more authentic voice

 - Learn to experience emotions without reacting in destructive ways